exercism/abap/docs/CLONE.md

 ![abapGit Offline Repo](https://github.com/exercism/abap/blob/main/docs/clone_12.png?raw=true)

 7. Select "Import ZIP" and pick the downloaded ZIP file.
-You should see a list of objects with status "A":
+You should see a list of objects with the status "A":

 ![abapGit Offline Repo](https://github.com/exercism/abap/blob/main/docs/clone_13.png?raw=true)